Azure-Samples/bc-community-samples/toll-device-app/README.md

 * provides pseudonimity
     * they are Ethereum public addresses
-    * stakes and bounties *do* involve value transfer on the Ethereum blockchain
+    * stakes and bounties *do* involve value transfer on the Ethereum blockchain with this contract
 * provides decentralization
     * hunters interact with system outside of the city Traffic Authority's Azure backend
 * expects honesty
-    * bount hunters do risk a staked amount of ethers when reporting
+    * bounty hunters do risk a staked amount of ethers when reporting

 With respect to *the Traffic Authority* the system: